kylpo/notes/personal/Workflow.md

 _WIP_

+# Building apps
+Design STRUCTURE first.
+Normally this would be gray-box mockups, but gray-box was just a low level primitive that required little config and thought.
+This primitive can be replaced now with Material Design primitives.

+Visually build out that structure as developer in Navigation and Design modes.

+TDD the wiring up of these static screens.

+Tests can not, and should not cover your design, so test should 100% cover the FUNCTIONALITY of an app.
+This includes verifying the visibility of something after an animation has finished, but not that the buttons' corners are rounded, for instance.

 # Anki
 Anki in the morning, before other work.
 - has its problems though, sometimes I'm excited about getting to work asap in the morning, and I have to fight through Anki.